Inhumanity96/Dystopia-App/README.md

 (4) Fonts, Music and Videos
 	I added a couple of new Dynamic Fonts and Music funtions that can be called from the Music track node.
-A cinematic scene was added to habdle all video playing functions.
+A cinematic scene was added to handle all video playing functions.
 (Note: video player works best with .ogv video format)

 (5) Ingame Menu:
 	This is a reusable ingame menu i added to give access to all major scenes in the App

--Features to Fix
+(6) Custom input maps:
+	Added a couple of custom input maps to enable and disable the comics and game menu scenes -Features to Fix
 	-Globals.savegame() filesystem for android devices
-	-Comics placeholder code, to use Spritesheets
+	-
-	-Fix up the Game's controls to be able to control the Music and Debug nodes -Fix up Game's spawnpoints (look at the Exit code in the Temple interior scene) -Fix up game's assets and animation
+	-Fix up the Game's controls to be able to control the Music node -Fix up Game's spawnpoints (look at the Exit code in the Temple interior scene) -Fix up game's assets and animation
-	-AI mob chase / enemy state changer
+	-auto enemy spawner
+	-Idol autosave
+	-A better state machine
+	-Cinematic video loading code system

 -Features to Add
+	-New animation
 	-Particle effects when player attacks
-	-Fix UI
+	-update control art with new button maps
+	-
-	-Add multiplayer Network and DLC network code/singleton -Improve Loading Cinematic video
+	-Add multiplayer Network and DLC network code/singleton -
 	-Guided view ( Check ://sourcefile/New game code and features) -Login UI
 	-Mana meter (Ogun meter)